microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/06-WhatToUseWhen.md

 - Multi-Cloud strategy desired - standards-based
 - All client apps should be available worldwide
 - Server-side should be API's by default
+- Interest in parity for platforms (OSS Support)

 <b>Project Constraints</b>